birdslikewires/openframe-linux/README.md

 The OpenFrame devices are all 32-bit, so you're going to need a i386 environment.

 Our solution is to create a 32-bit chroot on a 64-bit system.
-For Debian Bullseye it can be achieved like this:
+For Debian Trixie it can be achieved like this:

 ```
 sudo apt install debootstrap schroot